 To get buy-in you’ll need to put together a business case to present to leadership.
 Don’t worry, you already have a lot of what you need completed from the previous step.
-Rather, what’s required now is packaging your plan into a compelling story that communicates the impact your program will have on your business or organization, and what resources it will require.
+Rather, what’s required now is packaging your plan into a compelling story that:

 In creating your business-case it is important to focus on the impact that your program will have.
 While this will vary from program to program, it should tie back directly to your objectives and KPIs.
 Moreover, it is important to quantify the impact whenever possible.